Deep Feature Fusion for Mitosis Counting: Related Work

-There have been a number of other handcrafted feature methods tested on ICPR 2012.
 (Liu et al., 2010) proposed a two part mitosis event detection technique using hidden conditional random field, where candidate spatiotemporal sub-regions were segmented by image pre-conditioning and volumetric segmentation \cite{liu}.
 (Huh et al. 2011), use phase-contrast microscopy images consisting of three steps: candidate patch sequence construction, visual feature extraction, and identification of mitosis occurrence/temporal localization of birth event \cite{huh}.
 (Khan et al., 2012) modeled mitosis intensities by a gamma distribution and those from non-mitotic regions by a gaussian distribution \cite{ggmm}.
 (Sommer et al., 2012) trained a pixel-wise classifier is to segment candidate cells, which are classified into mitotic and non-mitotic cells based on object shape and texture \cite{sommer}.
 (Huang \& Lee, 2012) propose an extension of a generic ICA, focusing the components of differences between the two classes of training patterns \cite{huang}.
 (Veta et al., 2013) extracts image segmentation with the Chan-Vese level set method and classifies potential objects based on a number of size, shape, color and texture features \cite{veta}.
 (Tek et al. 2013) use an ensemble of cascade adaboosts classified mainly by a shape-based feature, which counted granularity and red, green, and blue channel statistics \cite{tek}.

 There have been a few groups using handcrafted-features to report F-measure scores close to the highest score achieved in the ICPR 2012 contest.
 For example, (Irshad, 2013) proposed a method where cells are segmented by extracting various color channel features followed by a candidate detection that included Laplacian of Gaussian, thresholding, and morphological operations, achieving an F-measure score of 0.72 on the ICPR 2012 dataset.
 (Irshad et al., 2013) then extended this model combining texture features with decision tree and SVM classifiers increasing to an F-measure score of 0.76.
 (Nateghi et al., 2014) omit non-mitosis candidates by a cast function and by minimization using Genetic Optimization, before co-occurrence, run-length matrices and Gabor features are extracted from the rest of candidates to classify mitosis with SVM, achieving an F-score of 0.78 \cite{nateghi}.